mmehr1988/curly-octo-guacamole/README.md

 2.  `<section>` | Page Load

     - The page load is separated into two components.
-The first is related to the square colors and the second are the buttons allowing user to enter the portfolio page.
+The first is related to the square and audio elements.
+The second is related to the buttons that allowing for browser page switch.

     - Coding Square Colors + Audio

       a.
 DOMContentLoaded + `function init()` - Created an addEventlistener to run a function called init.
-The init function is a for loop that appends elements in the DOM for both the square colors and audio elements.
+The init function houses a for loop that appends the square and audio elements in the DOM.

+      b.
+Random Colorization - The colorization of the squares uses the `Math.random()` function to return a color hex code from an array called `colors`.

+      c.
+Audio Sounds - One way I learned how to trigger audio sounds was by setting two attributes when the audio element is being appended in the DOM: `data-file` and `src`.

+      i. `data-file` - The data-file attribute is used to assign a name for each appended element.

+      ii. `src` - The src attribute is used to defines the relative path to each audio sample.

+    - Playing Colors + Audio

+      a.
+Click Event + `setInterval` - I created a click event to listen to when the user clicks on the enter button.
+Once clicked, a `setInterval` will begin to trigger the `autoAudioPlay()` function every 62 milliseconds.

+      - Please note that I've tested the functionality on my iPhone and it's a little slow.
+I wanted to make it apparent that I'm aware that something needs to be updated to the code, but given time constraint I accepted the slow response when used on mobiles for now.
+I will be updating it on future iterations.
+On desktop, I haven't ran into any trouble.

+      b. `autoAudioPlay()` - The `autoAudioPlay()` function handles the triggering of the colors + audio samples and keeps track of how many square colors have been lit up.
+The purpose of the tracker is so that the when all squares have been lit, the browser switches between the loading page and the main page.

+3.  `<header>` + `<nav>`

+    - The header element was used to house the navbar elements.
+Majority of the html was taken from Bootstrap, but I made sure to add a little bit of my own flavor.

+    - NAV Link Color Change vs. Scroll

+      a.
+For the first iteration of my portfolio, I failed at implementing a sticky navigation.
+At the time we had not learned any javascript and it made coding the navigation that much harder.
+However, this time around I'm proud to say I was able to code the changing of colors properly.
+Or at least to my satisfaction.

+      b.
+Calculating Section Position Relative To Browser - I was able to pull the section heights and positiong in the browser to change the color of each link when the nav bar reach each section.

+4.  `<figure>`

+    - For the background image I used the same photo as last time which showcases my brother and I playing for our residency at the TheShed.

+    - Check out link for more info (https://theshed.org/program/103-open-call-saint-abdullah)